mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 For example, Erik (Int 9, Carouse 1) is trying to fi nd information about a mysterious ship that landed at the starport.
 He goes to a bar frequented by travellers and spacers, hoping to pick up on a rumor.
 This is a Carouse check, and the Referee says that it is a Difficult (–2) task.
-Erik has one level of Carouse, which gives him a DM of +1, an Intelligence of 9 (for another +1 DM) and he subtracts –2 for the diffi culty of the task, giving him a final DM of +0.
+Erik has one level of Carouse, which gives him a DM of
++1, an Intelligence of9 (for another +1 DM) and he subtracts –2 for
+the diffi culty of the task, giving him a final DM of +0.
 He rolls 2d6 + 0 and tries to get 8 or more.